beejjorgensen/bgc/src/bgc_part_5200_man_math.md

 [[pagebreak]]
 ## `copysign()`, `copysignf()`, `copysignl()` {#man-copysign}

-Copy the sign of one value into another
+Copy the sign of one value into another.

 ### Synopsis {.unnumbered .unlisted}